 Spanish Bond Yields

 Bond yields in Spain have since increased to just below 7%.
-ECB long term interest rates
+Source: ECB long-term interest rates

 - Due to rising government debt, markets become worried about the Spanish government’s ability to repay the debt.
 In 2012, Spanish bond yields have been hovering just below the critical 7% level.

-- One of the main reasons for the Spanish government debt crisis is the banking crisis which has put pressure on government to bailout.
+- One of the main reasons for the Spanish government debt crisis is the banking crisis which has put pressure on the government to bail out Spanish banks.

 - Like other Eurozone economies, Spain had no ability to devalue or print money.
 Therefore, markets feared liquidity crisis and this pushed up bond yields.